More about Trafford Carers Centre and carer support

-Trafford Carers Centre was established in 1996 and is a Network Partner of Carers Trust.
-We have been offering support to carers for 20 years!
+Trafford Carers Centre have been offering support to carers since 1996

-At the Centre we aim to support both young and adult carers to recognise their own needs, have their voices heard, help with their physical and mental wellbeing and ensure they are fully understood, valued and supported in their caring role.
+At Trafford Carers Centre we support young and adult carers to recognise their own needs, have their voices heard, help with their physical and mental wellbeing and ensure they are fully understood, valued and supported in their caring role.

 To promote a society in which carers are fully understood, valued and supported, thus enabled to perform their critical, unique role as effectively as possible.

-- Carers know about the Centre and our services and perceive it as a service for them.
-All carers will be able to access our services.
+- Carers know about the Centre, find it accessible and perceive it as a service for them

-- Carers are more informed about services, their rights and other information that they need to carry out their caring role effectively.
+- Carers are educated about services, their rights and other information they need to carry out their chosen caring role effectively

-- Carers are able to recognise their own needs as important and are supported to take action to change their lives.
-So they will feel valued in their own right.
+- Carers are able to recognise their own needs as important and are supported to take action to improve their lives

-- Carers will feel less stressed, isolated and healthier and thus better able to carry out their caring role.
+- Carers will feel less stressed and isolated and feel more healthy and confident and thus better able to carry out the role they choose

-- Trafford Carers Centre team are supported to develop and are committed to continual improvement so that carers stay confident in the quality of the Centres services.
+- The Carers Centre team are supported to develop and are committed to continual improvement so that carers stay confident in the quality of the Centre’s services

-- Trafford Carers Centre will endeavour to grow and develop in accordance with carers’ needs and will increase its resources and use them effectively and efficiently.
+- The Carers Centre will endeavour to grow and develop in accordance with carers needs and will use its resources effectively and efficiently